gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Oh no,"
 Patient said.
 "Leaving is not included in the protocol.
-It might put the repairs at risk.
+It might jeopardize the repairs!
-You will remain here."
+You will be put in long-term storage as well."

 A single square light panel flickered to life in the ceiling of the lab next to the one containing the skeletons.